“>

 How to Apply for TPO Consent

 Applications are made to the relevant local planning authority.
 The application should describe the tree(s), the proposed work and the reasons for it.
 For significant work, an arboricultural report supporting the application is usually advisable — particularly where the council may be resistant.
-The LPA has a target of eight weeks to determine the application, though they may grant or refuse within this period.
+The LPA has a target of eight weeks to determine the application, though they may grant or refuse within this period. 📅 Plan ahead: if you want work done at the optimal time of year (winter is ideal for most pruning and removal), apply well in advance — see our seasonal tree care calendar to time your application correctly.

 We submit TPO applications on behalf of our clients and, where required, prepare supporting arboricultural statements.
 See our TPO applications page for more detail.